Bank Better, Live Better

 “Balloon payments usually allow people to buy a car they actually can’t afford,” says Fisher-French.
 And the real cost is seldom understood.
 “While it works for some people, it’s often a nasty shock for others.”

 Fast facts: Capitec’s personal loans

 A personal loan is a term agreement with a set repayment each month and an end date by when it must be paid off.

 - You can apply for a personal loan of up to R250 000, which is payable over a period of up to 84 months

-- Interest rates depend on your credit history and start from 12.9%
+- Interest rates depend on your credit history

 - You can choose between the amount you want, the monthly instalment that suits your pocket, or the option that gives you the lowest interest rate